sharad-s/gophercises-solutions/04-html-link-parser/notes.md

  - Get something up and running first.
 Use  x/net/html pkg.
    - x/net/html are by the go team but not part of the stdlib. sometimes they get merged into the stdlib
    - done this way so it can have a bit more flexibility
+ - I still don't understand WHEN to use a pointer when declaring vars/params/structs/return types...
+I understand WHY, but I don't understand WHEN.
+By this i mean dereferencing a var with `*element`
+ - `[]...` in Go is the way to spread a slice.
+Similar to spread operator in JS `...[]`

 ### Log